Dorif/fragalyseqt/README.md

 OpenVMS - has no Qt, no stable Python at least for x86_64 version, forget it.
 Solaris/Illumos - SciPy cannot be built and installed.
-Haiku - some of its Python related packages seems to be broken, maybe it'll be fixed in future.
+Haiku - pyqtgraph package seems to be broken (resolves with installation by pip), SciPy package is compiled without ndimage module and fails to install by pip, maybe this will be fixed in future.

 ## How can I further speed-up FragalyseQt?